Zbee/UserSystem/README.md

 After downloading the [.zip file](https://github.com/Zbee/UserSystem.php/archive/master.zip) you can add the /UserSystem/ and /Example/ folders to your own site and immediately start using that.

+For more detailed information please see the [documentation](https://zbee.github.io/UserSystem/documentation)

 ##Features

 * 2-step Logins